GIFT-SHAIBU/Sales-Performance-Dashboard/README.md

 ## 🛠️ How to Use

 1. Clone or download this repository.
-2. View the attached PNG image for the dashboard layout.
+2. View the attached PNG image for dashboard layout inspiration.
+3. Open Power BI Desktop.
+4. Load the dataset (`sales_dataset.csv` or your preferred file).
-3. Open Power BI Desktop and recreate or enhance the dashboard using your dataset.
+5. Rebuild or enhance the dashboard using your data and visuals.

 ## 📈 Insights Gained